Lapin0t/phd-manuscript/main/03_substitution.typ

-have only seen a glimpse of what can be done using the intrinsically typed and scoped approach for modeling binders, I hope to have demonstrated the ease with which it can be adapted to specific situations like different indexing (such as substitution modules) or new context representations (such as abstract scope structures).
+have only seen a glimpse of what can be done using the intrinsically typed and scoped approach for modeling binders, I hope to have demonstrated the ease with which it can be adapted to specific situations like different indexing (with substitution modules) or new scope representations (with abstract scope structures).